emredagli/physics-constants-explorer/README.md

                         Temperature - kelvin (K)
                         Luminous intensity - candela (cd)
                         Mass - kilogram (kg)
-                        Please use ^ symbol to represent power and space for multiplication.
+                        Use ^ symbol to represent power and space for multiplication.
                         Some valid examples: "kg/(s^3 K^4)", "kg s^-3 K^-4", "m/s"
   -c, --config-file
-                        The config file relative path.
+                        Relative path of the config file.
                         It is a JSON file that contains the list of dimensional and dimensionless constants with their power range.
-This file is validated by "src/resources/config_schema.json" If it is not provided the program will use the default config file:
+This file is validated by "src/resources/config_schema.json" If it is not provided the program uses the default config file, located:
                         ./src/resources/default_config.json
   -d, --definition-file
-                        Definition file relative path.
+                        Relative path of the definition file.
                         It is a JSON file that contains the definition of dimensional and dimensionless constants.
                         This file is validated by "src/resources/definition_schema.json"
-                        If it is not provided the program will use default definition file:
+                        If it is not provided the program uses the default definition file, located:
                         ./src/resources/default_definition.json
 ```

 ## 5 The Program Outputs

 The program prints the outputs to console.